ibm-cloud-docs/BlockStorage/identify_LUNs.md

       Target: IQN=iqn.1992-08.com.netapp:stfdal1007 Alias= Session=00023d000002 PortalTag=1030
    ```

-   In the example, "LUN:0" means the LUN id is 0.
+   In the example, `LUN:0` means the LUN ID is 0.

 3. Execute the `esxcli iscsi adapter target portal list` command.
-From the ouput, note the IP address and Tpgt value that mathes the Portal Tag.
+From the output, note the IP address and Tpgt value that matches the Portal Tag.

    ```text
    Adapter  Target                             IP             Port  Tpgt